-Of course, this is only a problem if YOU NEED TO SELL your home or ARE UNABLE to maintain your mortgage repayments.
-If that is not your position, youre not affected.
-Provided you are happy to be there and can afford the mortgage you dont need to go anywhere.
+Of course, this is only a problem if you need to sell your home or are now unable to maintain your mortgage repayments.
+If that is not your position, you’re not affected.
+Provided you are happy to be there and can afford the mortgage you don’t need to go anywhere.
 Just sit tight and enjoy what you have.

-It may be that you have outgrown your home as a result of having had children.
-Or you may have divorced or are in the process of divorcing for which reason you now need to sell the home you once shared so that you can move on with your life.
-Maybe your work circumstances have changed, resulting in a reduced income and, with that, real difficulty in paying your mortgage.
-Or perhaps you are now middle-aged parents whose offspring have grown up and flown the nest to set up homes of their own.
+It may be that you have outgrown your home because of having children, or you may be divorcing and now need to sell the home you once shared so that you can move on with your life.
+Maybe your work circumstances have changed, resulting in a reduced income that means your monthly mortgage payment is no longer affordable.
+Or perhaps you need to downsize because your offspring have grown up and flown the nest to set up homes of their own.
 Or you could be the surviving partner following the death of a spouse.

 So, if as of now, the amount you owe to the lender who provided your mortgage is greater than the price your home would fetch were you to put it on the open market, you have a debt problem.
-Such property debt is commonplace as a result of house prices having rocketed to record highs in the mid-2000s before crashing equally spectacularly in 2008.
-The graph for UK property prices shows a line which rises like a vertical take-off F-35B Lightning II fighter and then plummets like stone dropped from the top of a high-rise block of flats.
+Such property debt is commonplace because of house prices having rocketed to record highs in the mid-2000s before crashing equally spectacularly in 2008.
+And although things have begun to improve, property debt or negative equity continues to affect a huge number of people across the UK.

 Make this your starting point in deciding to seek help: are those to whom you are looking endorsed by the FCA (Financial Conduct Authority)?
 If not, walk away from them now.

 Why?
-For the simple reason that there is too much at stake to entrust it to anyone who does not meet the very highest standards and is not regulated, monitored and overseen by – and answerable to – independent scrutineers who leave no stone un-turned in checking that everything is done properly.
+For the simple reason that there is too much at stake to entrust it to anyone who does not meet the very highest standards and is not regulated, monitored and overseen by and answerable to independent scrutineers who leave no stone un-turned in checking that everything is done properly.

-Initially the first meeting is totally free of charge – they will sit down with you and assess your position; your property's value, your income, assets, outgoings and debts, in order to establish exactly what it is you hope to do.
+Initially the first meeting should be totally free of charge – they will sit down with you and assess your position; your property's value, your income, assets, outgoings and debts, to establish exactly what it is you hope to do.
 Then, armed with that information, they will offer advice as to your options.
 If you decide to proceed, you and they will agree on a viable, realistic means whereby your goal(s) can be achieved.
 They can help you sell, they can renegotiate your mortgage with the lenders, they can arbitrate on your behalf in wiping out tens of thousands of pounds of debt.

 But from start to finish the process is wholly dependent on your and their total honesty and integrity.
 That is the only way to come up with a valid proposal for there is no magic-wand-waving-formula, nor are there any pie-in-the-sky answers to problems.
-There are properly worked out answers which enable you to solve your problems and get on with living again, free of the worry and stress of debt – possibly for the first time in years.
-It is important that you remember you are not to blame for the unsustainable rise in house prices a decade ago, or for the inevitable fall which followed, resulting in negative equity.
+There are properly worked out answers which enable you to solve your problems and get on with living again, free of the worry and the stress of debt – possibly for the first time in years.
+It is important that you remember you are not to blame for the unsustainable rise in house prices a decade ago, or for the inevitable fall which followed, resulting in your negative equity.
 You are an unfortunate victim of circumstances which you played no part whatsoever in creating.

 Was the mortgage you were sold the best one for you?
 Were there not better options?
 Do you have mortgage problems as a result?

 So why struggle on alone with a problem you almost certainly cannot solve?
-It would make a lot more sense to turn to results-proven experts who pride themselves on their ability to find solutions for ordinary, decent people who, through no fault of their own, are deeply ensnared in debt, hugely stressed as a result and wondering what fate awaits them.
-Contact the Negative Equity UK team now!
+It would make a lot more sense to turn to results-proven experts who pride themselves on their ability to find solutions for ordinary, decent people who, through no fault of their own, are deeply ensnared in negative equity, hugely stressed as a result, and wondering what fate awaits them.